Walton Goggins

 Walton Goggins Now

-In 2025, HBO released the third season of "The White Lotus," in which the actor played one of the key characters — Rick Hatchett, a man obsessed with avenging his father's death.
+HBO's third season of "The White Lotus" dropped in 2025, with Goggins taking on one of the show's central roles — Rick Hatchett, a man consumed with avenging his father's death.

 Walton Goggins in a Hawaiian shirt and with a gold chain around his neck